 |SC and ST candidates||Rs.150/-|

-Candidates can check the all the fee of application with different category.
+Candidates can check all the fees of application with different categories.

 JPSC Exam Pattern 2022

 There are three tiers in the JPSC exam.
 The final selection of the applicants must pass the Preliminary, Main, and Interview.
 The JPSC exam pattern states that applicants who pass the preliminary exam are shortlisted for the main exam, and those who pass the main exam are invited to the Interview.
 The final decision is based on merit.

 There are 200 questions on the preliminary exam, which is an offline test.
 The Prelims exam lasts for a total of two hours.
 The two papers for this stage are General Studies 1 and General Studies 2.
 Applicants must answer 100 questions worth two marks each in each exam.

 |Paper Name||Total Questions||Total Marks|